CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 ** Example: ** The hard disk space of PCs and servers as well as the mobile data carriers is constantly increasing.
 Unfortunately, it is often forgotten to procure IT components and data carriers that provide sufficient capacity for regular data backup.
 Likewise, the functionality of the equipment used must be guaranteed.
 If maintenance work is not carried out or only insufficiently carried out, it can cause serious damage.
 Examples:

 * The batteries of an uninterruptible power supply (UPS) have an insufficient capacity due to lack of maintenance (too low acid content).
-The UPS can no longer bridge a power outage long enough.
+The UPS can not bridge a power outage for a sufficient amount of time.
 * The fire extinguishers are due to lack of maintenance no longer sufficient pressure, so that their fire-fighting effect is no longer guaranteed.
 ### 2 4 Unauthorized access to vulnerable rooms

 All rooms, including offices in the home or on the road, where sensitive information is stored or processed must be protected against unauthorized access by third parties.
 Unauthorized persons may cause damage in such areas through deliberate acts (manipulation or vandalism), but also through unintentional misconduct (due to a lack of specialist knowledge).
-Even if no direct damage can be detected, the operating procedure can be disturbed even if it must be investigated how such an incident was possible or whether damage occurred or tampering was carried out.
+Even if no direct damage can be detected, the operating procedure can be disturbed even if it must be investigated how such an incident was possible or whether damage has occurred or manipulations have been made.

 For example, intruders could reset passwords, access servers directly, or manipulate active network components.
 Also, they could have stolen or altered sensitive information on paper or disk.